IgniteUI/indigo-design-docfx/en/getting-started.md

 This topic describes the process of downloading and adding the Indigo Design Libraries into Sketch and how to craft your first design using and customizing the Components necessary for building a registration screen.

+### Typeface prerequisites

+All text in the Indigo Design Libraries is scribed in styles of the [Titillium Web Font](https://fonts.google.com/specimen/Titillium+Web) to match the typeface of [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular).
+Before you get in the game with Indigo.Design, you may need to install Titillium Web on your device first and you can do so by following the link above.
+In the libraries we are using only the `ExtraLight`, `Regular`, and `SemiBold` font weights.

 ### Downloading and Adding the Libraries in Sketch

 First, you will need to [Download the Indigo Design Sketch Libraries](TODO-add the link) to yours drive.
 You will get three Sketch files: